deckhouse/deckhouse/modules/040-node-manager/docs/README.md

    - `Running`.
 The server is configured and the associated node is added to the cluster.
    - `Cleaning`.
 The procedure of cleaning up the server and disconnecting the node from the cluster is in progress.

-   > It is possible to transfer an existing manually-bootstrapped cluster node under CAPS management by annotating its StaticInstance as `static.node.deckhouse.io/skip-bootstrap-phase: ""`.
+   > You can transfer the existing manually-bootstrapped cluster node under CAPS management by annotating its StaticInstance with `static.node.deckhouse.io/skip-bootstrap-phase: ""`.

 1. **Creating a [NodeGroup](cr.html#nodegroup) resource.**